opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 #### Deployment magic!

-but the main reason to use the automatic environments is easy: deployments!
+Sounds good, but why?
+The main reason to use this automatic created environment: deployment support.
+Simply add the configuration to your application, copy the installation with your favorite tool / script to e.g. from DEV to STAGE.
+And as you recognized right, you do not have to enter the environment data again.

+There is also the possiblilty to change the hiera data DEV => STAGE => PROD and the website is still running without changing the applications database configuration.

 ## Certificates (TLS)